lurado/LDOLayoutTemplates/README.md

 1. Copy or re-create the views that should vary from the view controller's view to the template view.
 If you copy your views, make sure to disconnect any outlets.
 1. Modify the constraints as needed.
 1. Connect the `targetView` of the template views to their corresponding views in the view controller's view.
-It's imporant to connect all views paricipating in constraints of a template.
+It's important to connect all views participating in constraints of a template.
     (Also just ignore the `targetView` outlet on the view controller views.)
 1. Create an object and set its class to `LDOLayoutTemplate`.
 1. Connect the `destinationView` outlet to the view controllers root view.